openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 ## Video

 Select video system in drop down menu in >Video>Sources.
 Restart service.
 When the new video system is enabled, it will automatically detect the video capabilities of the onboard detected video processing.

+## Reimaging the Player/Server

+To restore the original factory configuration, obtain the disk image for your Player/Server from your [OpenBroadcaster Downloads] (https://openbroadcaster.com/account/user-downloads) user account.

+1. Use [Etcher](https://www.balena.io/etcher/) or similar utility to create a bootable USB drive (min.
+4Gb) from the disk image.

+1. Insert the USB drive into the OBPlayer, and  power up the unit.
+The imaging process will start auotmatically.
+A progress bar will display.
+Be patient at 88% for a few minutes, it really is copying data.
+Observe activity on USB boot device.

+1. When the process has completed, remove the USB drive and reboot.